Sudhanshu-Bharti/tilewm/README.md

 # Tile Window Manager

-A Windows tiling window manager similar to Komorebi that automatically arranges windows in various layouts.
+A Windows tiling window manager using win32 api.
+Basically a scratch project.
+Wont Recommend it for Regular use.

 ## Building the Project